Wildfire: Local sensor networks

+Satellite and aerial monitoring

 Satellite and aerial monitoring through the use of planes, helicopter, or UAVs can provide a wider view and may be sufficient to monitor very large, low risk areas.
 These more sophisticated systems employ GPS and aircraft-mounted infrared or high-resolution visible cameras to identify and target wildfires.
 Satellite-mounted sensors such as Envisat's Advanced Along Track Scanning Radiometer and European Remote-Sensing Satellite's Along-Track Scanning Radiometer can measure infrared radiation emitted by fires, identifying hot spots greater than 39 C. The National Oceanic and Atmospheric Administration's Hazard Mapping System combines remote-sensing data from satellite sources such as Geostationary Operational Environmental Satellite (GOES), Moderate-Resolution Imaging Spectroradiometer (MODIS), and Advanced Very High Resolution Radiometer (AVHRR) for detection of fire and smoke plume locations.
 However, satellite detection is prone to offset errors, anywhere from 2 to 3 km for MODIS and AVHRR data and up to 12 km for GOES data.
 Satellites in geostationary orbits may become disabled, and satellites in polar orbits are often limited by their short window of observation time.
 Cloud cover and image resolution may also limit the effectiveness of satellite imagery.
 Global Forest Watch provides detailed daily updates on fire alerts.
-These are sourced from NASA FIRMS.
-“VIIRS Active Fires.”

-In 2015 a new fire detection tool is in operation at the U.S. Department of Agriculture (USDA) Forest Service (USFS) which uses data from the Suomi National Polar-orbiting Partnership (NPP) satellite to detect smaller fires in more detail than previous space-based products.
-The high-resolution data is used with a computer model to predict how a fire will change direction based on weather and land conditions.
-The active fire detection product using data from Suomi NPP's Visible Infrared Imaging Radiometer Suite (VIIRS) increases the resolution of fire observations to 1,230 feet (375 meters).
-Previous NASA satellite data products available since the early 2000s observed fires at 3,280 foot (1 kilometer) resolution.
-The data is one of the intelligence tools used by the USFS and Department of Interior agencies across the United States to guide resource allocation and strategic fire management decisions.
-The enhanced VIIRS fire product enables detection every 12 hours or less of much smaller fires and provides more detail and consistent tracking of fire lines during long-duration wildfires – capabilities critical for early warning systems and support of routine mapping of fire progression.
-Active fire locations are available to users within minutes from the satellite overpass through data processing facilities at the USFS Remote Sensing Applications Center, which uses technologies developed by the NASA Goddard Space Flight Center Direct Readout Laboratory in Greenbelt, Maryland.
-The model uses data on weather conditions and the land surrounding an active fire to predict 12–18 hours in advance whether a blaze will shift direction.
-The state of Colorado decided to incorporate the weather-fire model in its firefighting efforts beginning with the 2016 fire season.